Modesto Botox

 5. Chemical peels accounted for 556,172 procedures in 2005, down 50 percent from 2004.

-What's the science behind botox?
+What's the science behind Botox?

 Botox blocks the transmission of acetylcholine from neurons innervating muscle.
 Acetylcholine is a neurotransmitter which send a message to the muscle telling it to contract or tense up.
 With the flow of acetylcholine blocked or significantly reduced, the muscle can no longer retract and it relaxes.
 As a result, the wrinkled areas smooth out and soften.

-Who should avoid botox?
+Who should avoid Botox?

 Women who are who are pregnant or breastfeeding should not have BOTOX® treatment.
 People who have neurological diseases should not use BOTOX®.